 An estimated 78 million people now use Facebook in South America’s most populous country, the equivalent of 79% of internet users.
 The average time spent on Facebook among Brazilians increased 208% last year, by comparison, global use declined by 2% during the same period.
 The recent spotlight put on Brazil through the World Cup also meant an increase in its use, sparking debate largely through sites such as Twitter, which has 41.2 million Brazilian tweeters and counting, making Brazil the second biggest user in the world.
 It is also the largest market outside the US for YouTube.

 Social media traffic amongst Brazilians is often at its heaviest during football matches and telenovelas, the South American equivalent of British soap operas.
 This has not gone unnoticed by many of the companies who have already latched onto the Brazilian market.
-Study found that 81% of social networkers used the sites to research new products, and with 77% having a positive attitude toward shopping and buying on social networks, the Brazilian market is one not to miss.
+A study found that 81% of social networkers used the sites to research new products, and with 77% having a positive attitude toward shopping and buying on social networks, the Brazilian market is one not to miss.
 So how to input your British business into this immensely prospective emerging market?

 Needless to say people like to access content in their native language, but more importantly in Brazil, it would be easy to make the mistake of using a European Portuguese translator.
 It’s essential that the correct language is used, in this case, Brazilian Portuguese is a must, especially as it’s over 99% of the population’s native language.
 As you may or may not be aware, the difference between European Portuguese and Brazilian Portuguese is extensive, in fact, many Brazilians find European Portuguese difficult to follow.

-Another important factor is that of localisation-adapting your content so it’s suitable and more attractive to the specific market.
+Another important factor is localization-adapting your content so it’s suitable and more attractive to the specific market.
 Interestingly, Less than 17% of Facebook users in Brazil aged 26 and older (a demographic estimated to represent 54% of Facebook’s user base in Brazil) said they enjoyed humorous content posted on brand pages, which was perceived to be the most frequently used engagement effort on the social site.
-However, 94% favoured the idea of receiving customer assistance via social networking sites.
-It’s information as such which makes it essential to customise content through localisation.
-We've talked about multilingual social media management before.
+However, 94% favored the idea of receiving customer assistance via social networking sites.
+It’s information as such which makes it essential to customize content through localization.